yuyq96/D-TDNN/README.md

 | D-TDNN-SS | 512 | 3.5 | Softmax | Cosine | 1.41 | 0.19 | 0.24 |
 | D-TDNN-SS | 128 | 3.1 | AAM-Softmax | Cosine | 1.22 | 0.13 | 0.20 |

+## Revision of the Paper ⚠️

+References:

+[16] X. Li, W. Wang, X. Hu, and J. Yang, "Selective Kernel Networks," in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019, pp. 510-519.

 ## Citation

 If you find D-TDNN helps your research, please cite